adobe/aem-brackets-extension/README.md

 8. [Credits](#credits)

 ## Requirements
-AEM Sightly Brackets Extension supports Brackets versions greater or equal than sprint 38.
+The AEM Brackets Extension supports Brackets versions greater or equal than sprint 45.
 You can download a new Brackets version from [brackets.io](http://brackets.io "Brackets - The Free, Open Source Code Editor for the Web").

-## How to Install the AEM Sightly Brackets Extension
+## How to Install the AEM Brackets Extension
 1. Open Brackets.
 In menu **File**, select **Extension Manager…**
-2. Enter `sightly` in the **search** bar and look for the `AEM Sightly Brackets Extension`.
+2. Enter `sightly`/`AEM` in the **search** bar and look for the `AEM Brackets Extension`.
   ![](https://raw.githubusercontent.com/wiki/adobe-marketing-cloud/aem-sightly-brackets-extension/screenshots/install_extension.png)
 3. Click **Install**.
 4. Restart Brackets when asked.

-## Working With the AEM Sightly Brackets Extension
+## Working With the AEM Brackets Extension

 #### The content-package project
 After the extension has been installed, you can start developing AEM components by either opening a content-package folder from your file system with Brackets or by creating the structure for one from within the editor.